Camineet/pychain/README.md

 Thanks for taking a look at my blockchain project from my recent coursework.
 This app is from a [course](https://www.udemy.com/course/python-js-react-blockchain/) I took by David Katz after doing a Python bootcamp.
+I took this course and have linked the project on my CV to show that I can learn new tech stacks and also to show that if given new opportunities to do so, I will enthusiastically dive in and gain competency with which to serve.

+As with many projects that are built in Udemy courses, this app is just a code-along where you build it component by component along with the instructor through the videos in the course.
+It certainly isn't my engineering design.
+David Katz is a highly skilled Silicon Valley developer, and there's a big difference in what he and I can create.
+But with a lot of effort, I did understand everything in the many modules as I built them.

 As simplistic as it looks, this app is actually a working blockchain and cryptocurrency with the usual functionalities of:

  - Block Mining with Proof of Work
  - Difficulty Adjustment